End of June,

 of a fresh, summer-coloured design.

-All the primary pieces chosen and the required secondary pieces noted
+All the primary pieces are shown and the secondary pieces notated

-I was on my way to selecting the secondary elements
+I was about to select the secondary elements to the board

 when I was called away to my summer vacation.